IR35 and What it Means for Your Business

 Managing a mix of both contractors and paid employees at multiple sites across multiple jobs takes a lot of organising.
 Many businesses still using spreadsheets may find this a chaotic and time-consuming part of their administrative load.

 With new IR35 rules bedding in, there’s even more to think about.
 Now is the perfect time to centralise your contractors’ service operation into a single system.
-Joblogic’s cloud-based field management software will help streamline your business, improve administration, provide insightful reporting, and ensure compliance.
+Joblogic’s cloud-based field service management software will help streamline your business, improve administration, provide insightful reporting, and ensure compliance.

 Are you ready to simplify workflows?
 Book a Demo with Joblogic’s expert team today and find out how we can help digitise your work processes.